Juhi-og/ai/3_ai_prompts_and_assistant.md

 ## Using ChatGTP
 - This was level 1 answer.
 Write a more detailed level 2 answer.

-## AI Hallucination
+## AI Hallucination and Fact check
 - ChatGTP early on did a lot of mistakes.
 You should learn about it so you can notice these kinds of mistakes.
 - Now days, ChatGTP will not try if it not sure....
 - ...but it is still the users responsibility to check **the sources**, **authenticity** and **integrity of the information**.
-- It is important to remember that ChatGTP is just a tool.
+- It is important to remember that AI is just a tool.

+# Series of prompts, also known as Recipes
+- It is advicable to make a series of prompts to use- There are a lot of them you can find in Youtube videos etc.
+- You can search for prompt chains, serie of promts or prompt recipes
+- I will be adding the ones I have found usefull in here
+- Note: This section will be a bit of a data dump and stream of consciousness where I drop terms and frases.
+Some should be more self-explanatory, but in general at the moment the documentation will be lacking.
+## Prompt Recipes
+- Elaborate this even further and in more detail
+- If you can...
+- - give me some hands-on examples
+  - give me detailed list of possible usage
+- Reformat, reiterate, reconstruct, re-evaluate, evaluate x over y,
+- Give me the same information, but in a…
+- - list format
+  - bullet points
+  - detailed bullet points
+  - simplified bullet points
+  - few paragraphs with one to two examples

+## Prompts for Data mining
+- Compare x and y.
+What are the main differences
+- What is the data mindset behind this
+- How does x implement AI in their operations
+- What is the AI strategy of x

-# Personal assistant brainstorming prompts
+# Prompts for Personal assistant brainstorming
-- From now what are the main 3 things to concentrate now.
+- From now what are the main 3 things I should concentrate now.
 - Don't answer yet, but rather ask couple questions to understand better what I mean.
 - Now here is what happened today please add this to my memory.

 ## ChatGTP Vision
 - Screenshot of a website with a prompt